Autogrill upbeat on long-term outlook after posting 2020 loss

-MILAN (Reuters) - Autogrill’s Chief Executive said he was upbeat on the group’s long-term prospects after the Italian caterer booked a 480 million euro loss last year as the pandemic emptied bars and restaurants it runs in airports and motorways across the world.
+MILAN (Reuters) - Autogrill’s chief executive said on Thursday he was upbeat about its long-term prospects although the Italian caterer booked a 480 million euro loss last year when the pandemic emptied bars and restaurants it runs in airports and motorways.

-The group controlled by the Benetton family, said earnings before interest, taxes, depreciation, and amortization (EBITDA) fell 82% year-on-year to 155 million euros ($185.75 million).
+The group controlled by the Benetton family said adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) fell 82% year-on-year to 155 million euros ($185.75 million).

+Sales came in at 2 billion euros, more than halved from 2019.

+The Milan-based group said revenue fell about 65% year-on-year at constant exchange rates in January and February this year.

 “In the long term, we will unleash Autogrill’s full potential and achieve again significant profitable growth, with even higher margins compared to pre-COVID-19,” Chief Executive Gianmario Tondato Da Ruos said in a statement.